• Physical Therapy Solutions

 Heel pain is a common, painful foot condition leading internet searches for “cures to heel pain” or “treatments for plantar fasciitis.”

-The pain will resolve with time if the cause of symptoms is removed, but up to 10% of individuals with heel pain do not get better.
-These chronic sufferers will try everything to get rid of the pain including plantar fascia releases, injections, and pain medications.
+The pain resolves with time if the cause of symptoms is removed, but up to 10% of individuals with heel pain do not get better.
+These chronic sufferers try everything to get rid of the pain including plantar fascia releases, injections, and pain medications.
 The causes of heel pain are numerous, ranging from plantar tendinopathies like the flexor digitorum brevis, nerve involvement with tarsal tunnel syndromes or lateral plantar nerve, low back referrals, and double crush syndrome to fat pad injuries.
 The answer is not more stretching and new orthotics.

 If you are stuck with heel pain and the typical treatment for plantar fasciitis is not making you feel better, then you likely have a different problem and require a different approach.